Best Rewards Card: The Starwood Preferred Guest Credit Card from American Express

 - $95 Annual Fee (waived the first year)

 The Downsides of the Starwood Card

 For all my enthusiasm, I still realize that no credit card is perfect.
 For starters, those who carry a balance should not focus on trying to earn rewards with any card, especially since this card does not offer competitive interest rates.
-When you don't pay your balance in full, you will accrue interest at 15.99% - 19.99% variable APR.
 (See also: Best Low-Interest Rate Credit Cards)

 Additionally, American Express cards are not accepted everywhere, so I always carry a Visa or MasterCard as well despite using this card to earn award travel to other countries.
-There is also an annual fee of $95, which is waived the first year, that you should weigh against the rewards your will earn.
+There is also an annual fee that you should weigh against the rewards your will earn.

 Finally, this card is a terrible way to earn United Airlines miles.
 You get a single MileagePlus mile for every two Starpoints redeemed.
 (See also: Which United MileagePlus Credit Card Should You Get?)

 Of course, there are several other credit cards that offer hotel points, and many of those programs appear to have similar redemption options.
 But compared to its competitors, Starwood points offer great value and flexibility.
 In fact, each Starpoint is worth far more than any airline mile or credit card reward point, let alone other points from competing hotel chains.
 (See also: Best Hotel Rewards Programs and Credit Cards)